Photo by Etienne Girardet on Unsplash

 Landing pages can be used at different points throughout the sales funnel and are a great way to convert leads!

-Person B gets an email from you, is interested in your product, and is then taken to a targeted landing page containing benefits and FAQs of the product they’re interested in.
+• Person B gets an email from you, is interested in your product, and is then taken to a targeted landing page containing benefits, FAQs, and raving reviews of the product they’re interested in.

 Hubspot has a great article I’d recommend checking if you’re in doubt on why landing pages are so important.

-A good sales page must address the pain points, hesitations, and questions someone might have before converting, as well as what value this product/service brings to their life.
+A good landing page must address the pain points, hesitations, and questions someone might have before converting, as well as what value this product/service brings to their life.

 Photo by Toa Heftiba on Unsplash